$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 In order to ensure your cat’s basic needs are met and to provide a secure attachment, schedule time to spend with your cat each day.
 This may involve grooming, playing, or simply cuddling.

-Consider making some helpful changes in your cat’s environment to assist them in their daily activities.
-Cats with reduced mobility due to osteoarthritis may have trouble reaching their water bowls or litter boxes.
 Try placing these items in more accessible locations or use ramps and elevated platforms to help them move around more easily.

 For example, one older cat may suddenly become more clingy due to difficulty jumping up onto a favorite windowsill.
 In this case, providing a secure and comfortable stepping stool could alleviate their anxiety and lessen their clinginess.

-Stairs for a cat
+Stairs for older Cats

-Another cat may struggle with grooming themselves, leading to an increased need for your attention.
 To address this, introduce regular grooming sessions using a soft brush to help your cat stay clean and comfortable.

-By monitoring your cat’s health, ensuring their basic needs are met, and making necessary adjustments to their environment, you can help your older cat feel more secure and reduce their clinginess.
+You can help your older cat feel more secure and reduce their clinginess.

 vector - two cat talking to each other